-The principal aspects of the report were:

-- Mega mergers have given both BP and ExxonMobil greatly increased scale and additional positions in both old EP and new EP. - (2) Shell EP has a high decline in "old" business and there is an indication that some "new" business will not produce major returns for some time. - (3) There is a desire to reinvest in EP (which has been responsible for delivering 60% of Group cash since 1975). - (4) Certain "old EP" targets may never really become "cheap".

-The Committee thanked the presenters for an excellent presentation and the very thorough staff work that had gone into it.
-The Committee made the following comments:

-- (1) All acquisition proposals should make clear the assumed forward curve (hard numbers per year) for oil and gas in the presentations and prereading materials. - (2) The size of these acquisitions is critical; each one will have a large impact even on overall Group performance.
+DRAFT MOST CONFIDENTIAL furtl ner staff work to ensure preparations are in a "deal ready" state by end • • • ember.
+The principal aspects of the report were: (1) Mega mergers have given both BP and ExxonMobil greatly increased scale and additional positions in both old EP and new EP.
+(2) Shell EP has a high decline in "old" business and there is an indication that some "new" business will not produce major returns for some time.
+(3) There is a desire to reinvest in EP (which has been responsible for delivering 60% of Group cash since 1975).
+(4) Certain "old EP" targets may never really become "cheap". very Committee thanked the presenters for an excellent presentation and the thorough staff work that had gone into it.
+The Committee made the owing comments: (1) All acquisition proposals should make clear the assumed forward curve (hard numbers per year) for oil and gas in the presentations and pre- reading materials.
+(2).
+The size of these acquisitions is critical; each one will have a large impact even on overall Group performance.
 A clear statement on impacts on EP and Group earnings at different prices is required.
-An assessment of the impact (as options) of the acquisitions against the Base EP plan would be helpful. - (3) An assessment of the EP and GP aspired portfolio is required to determine the gaps and the fit of each of the targets.
-An analysis of each target's short term and long-term opportunities is required. - (4) There is uncertainty about appropriate energy prices and a clear view on this is required.
-All the relevant market metrics at L/M/H prices would be helpful. - (5) An assessment of share prices against EBITDA would be helpful, as would an assessment of goodwill effects. - (5) It is becoming very clear that a material shift to gas is going to be difficult for a company of Shell's size even through acquisition. - (6) It is critical to maintain confidentiality on these targets.
+An assessment of the impact (as options) of the acquisitions against the Base EP plan would be helpful.
+(3) An assessment of the EP and GP aspired portfolio is required to determine the gaps and the fit of each of the targets.
+An analysis of each target's short term and long-term opportunities is required.
+(4) There is uncertainty about appropriate energy prices and a clear view on this is required.
+All the relevant market metrics at L/M/H prices would be helpful.
+(5) An assessment of share prices against EBITDA would be helpful, as would an assessment of goodwill effects.
+(5) It is becoming very clear that a material shift to gas is going to be difficult for a company of Shell's size even through acquisition.
+(6) It is critical to maintain confidentiality on these targets.
+24561M